Most Effective Products

 What Attracts Rats and Mice to Your Garage?

-• Rats and mice often invade garages because these areas provide various objects and spaces to hide, nest, and sometimes has available food sources.
-Garages sometimes have gaps, voids, cracks and crevices for rodents to travel back and forth.
+• Rats and mice often invade garages because these areas provide various objects and spaces to hide and nest and sometimes have available food sources.
+Garages sometimes have gaps, voids, cracks, and crevices for rodents to travel back and forth.

 How to Remove Rats or Mice in Garage

-• To eliminate rats and mice in garages then you will need take away available gnawing materials and food sources by placing them into sealable plastic containers.
+• To eliminate rats and mice in garages, you will need to remove available gnawing materials and food sources by placing them into sealable plastic containers.
 Seal off points of entry with caulk and copper mesh.
 Then, you will need to lay out several Easy Set Snap Traps inside the garage and Solutions Rat and Mouse Bait Stations loaded with Eratication Rodent Bait along the exterior of the garage foundation.

 How to Prevent Rats and Mice in Garage